-PROS / It's inexpensive and has a fair number of graphic design and photo editing tools to make use of.
+PROS / This inexpensive software has a good selection of graphic design and photo editing tools.

-Fortunately, PrintMaster offers a decent suite of graphics design tools.
-You can't expect a full-vector graphics editor – such features are reserved for the best publishing programs on the market, after all.
-But you'll at least have access to quickshapes, effects like beveling and 3D perspective, and an integrated selection of photo correction tools to help you smooth out blemishes and remove annoying red-eye issues.
+Fortunately, the software offers a decent suite of graphic design tools.
+You can't expect a full-vector graphics editor – such features are reserved for the best publishing programs on the market.
+But you'll have access to quickshapes, effects like beveling and 3D perspective, and an integrated selection of photo correction tools to help you smooth out blemishes and remove annoying red-eye issues.

 Encore has nice support options.
 There is a nice library of video tutorials on the website that will walk you through the majority of the software’s features.
 This should answer many of the questions you have as you are learning to use it.
 There is also a FAQs page to get answers to commonly asked questions.
 The website has a toll-free number and live chat support if you need help in real time.
 However, there are no email options.

 PrintMaster Platinum is fairly simple software, but with a nice feature set, especially for software at this price point.
 While there is more capable software out there, this affordable desktop publishing software has templates of all kinds to help with simple publishing tasks such as creating greetings cards and the more diverse tasks of creating multiple-page documents like brochures and newsletters.
 This software doesn’t have the sophisticated functionality of some of the better software, but that is to be expected.
 This software has an extensive selection of clip art, and while the quantity outshines the quality, most novice publishers will find what they need.